AlexxFV/AlexxFV/README.md

 Hey, I'm Alex Fraile, a passionate backend developer with a strong focus on performance and scalability.

-🎓 Education: I am currently in my last year of Computer Science in the United Kingdom.
+🎓 Education: I am currently in my last year of Computer Science in the UK

 🚀 My goal: To turn ideas into functional, scalable and visually appealing projects.